qrohlf/qrohlf.github.io/_posts/2014-03-01-atom-initial-impressions.md

 apm init --theme ~/.atom/packages/monokai-soda --convert Monokai\ Soda.tmTheme
 ```

 After that, I popped open Atom's preferences and activated the new syntax theme on the Themes panel.
+It's worth noting that Atom has graphical preferences in addition to json configuration files for various settings and key bindings.
+I'm not entirely sure how I feel about this, and I'm interested to see whether community plugins will tend towards using the preferences GUI or letting users specify their preferences in json.

 # 2. Fonts and Font Size